|

 such a flurry!
 And little did I know that I'd be getting a

-affiliate check.
+call about myaffiliate check.
 No, I didn't quite manage to make as much

 money overnight as Mr Rudl himself.
 But, considering I'm just